Running a community can feel like a full-time job so why not lighten the load by giving extra permissions to specific

 Find the member(s) you want to give extra permissions to.
-To do this, simply click on 'Members' in the Engage section, found on the left-hand menu.
+To do this, simply click on 'Members' in the Engage section, found on the left-hand menu of the Console.
 From there you can either search for them by using the search bar or you can manually scroll through your member list until you find the member(s) you're looking for.

 Once you've found them, click to view their account page and then select 'edit'.
 Once you're on the edit page you can then use the toggles to choose which permissions your members are able to use by selecting 'on' or 'off'.
 Once you've made your prefered adjustments click on the 'save' button at the top-right of the screen to ensure you save your changes.

 If you're wondering what each permission type means, here's a quick breakdown of each option:

 - Can send push notifications to all users – This allows a member to send Push Notifications to other members.
 Again, you don't want too many members to be able to do this, as multiple notifications a day may be considered spam by some of your community.

 - Can receive connection requests and be followed – This means the member is able to be 'searchable' by others and is open to building new friendships with other community members.

 - Trusted reporter – A Trusted Reporter is able to un-publish any post or comment simply by clicking on 'Report'.
 This one is very handy, especially for those times you're moderating on the go.
 It almost goes without saying, but make sure that anyone you give this permission to is someone you really trust to moderate your community.

 - Verified member – This gives the member a lovely green tick so your community knows the content coming from the account is trustworthy.

 How do I make my member a group admin?